echo75/mvc/README.md

 Run the `testproject.sql` on your database, if you want to have some test data to run the app.
 It creates the database `testproject` with the table `users` on your local MySQL-Server.

-The app will be available most likley at http://localhost:8888
+The app will be available most likely at http://localhost:8888 or http://localhost:8080, depending on your local server configuration.

 ## MIT License